michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0150.md

 - n: lack of an intervening or mediating agency
 - n: immediate intuitive awareness
 ### Family
+- immediacy: immediacies+
-immediacy: immediacies+;immediate: immediacy, immediately, immediateness
+- immediate: immediacy, immediately, immediateness
 ### Examples
 - "It's more about the immediacy… what's happening in their lives right now," says Dr Sian Thomas.
 - Instead of reacting to a loss in its immediacy, they’ve developed an appreciation for the steady hand a season requires.